 He previously served on the San Joaquin County Board of Supervisors for eight years and was the CEO of the San Joaquin County Hispanic Chamber of Commerce.

-SACRAMENTO – Today, Assemblymember Carlos Villapudua (D-Stockton) issued the following statement in response to the Governor’s proposed 2021-22 State Budget, which totals $227 billion.
+SACRAMENTO – Assemblymember Carlos Villapudua (D-Stockton) issued the following statement today in response to Governor Newsom’s proposed funding for our state’s pollinator habitats.

 A bill in the Assembly that would encourage farmers to provide forage and habitat for pollinators through incentives grants is facing a key vote in the Appropriations Committee on Wednesday.

 Assembly Bill 350 seeks to help farmers and ranchers navigate the implementation of the Sustainable Groundwater Management Act (SGMA).
 The SGMA assistance bill would provide funding for technical support for producers to help with compliance.
 Introduced by Assemblymember Carlos Villapudua, the bill is being sponsored by American Farmland Trust (AFT).
 The legislation was passed out of the Assembly Agriculture Committee with a unanimous vote and is being heard in the Assembly Water, Parks, and Wildlife Committee beginning April 26.